SteveBarnett/Remixing/_thinking/pain-without-suffering-series-on-waking-up.md

 - We **can't** avoid the first arrow.
 - Suffering from resisting?
 Open, soften, yield, go closer
 - Suffering from feeling overwhelmed?
 Broaden your attention.
+- The first step is to soften your aversion to pain
+- Numbing to pain also numbs us to pleasure
+- Resisting pain (instead of accepting it) makes us resist pleasure, makes it more difficult to accept pleasure
+- Pain can trap us in our threat response mode of flight, flight, freeze